|Bolton Market Place

 Bolton Market Hall was first opened in December 1855.
 The Victorian structure has stone façades, a cast iron and glass roof and is a listed building.
 Plans to redevelop and extend the market hall meant that aspects of the building had to be carefully demolished, dismantled and altered – all whilst the facilities remained open to shoppers!

-The Cawarden team successfully overcame the logistical challenges the project presented.
+The Cawarden team successfully tackled the logistical challenges the project presented.
 Careful planning of works meant that the flow of tens of thousands of tonnes of material kept moving.
-All materials were moved internally to the basement areas, segregated and loaded into skips.
-We also used one of the largest fixed cranes in Europe to help lift out very large steels on night shifts.
-Cawarden operated 12-hour shift patterns, 24 hours a day and with multiple gangs working in different areas of the site – this ensured we delivered to the tight programme of works and the shopping centre could remain operational during the day.
+Materials were moved internally to the basement areas, segregated and loaded into skips.
+We also used one of the largest fixed cranes in Europe to lift out very large steels on night shifts.
+We operated 12-hour shift patterns, 24 hours a day, and with multiple gangs working in different areas of the site.
+This ensured we delivered to the tight programme of works and the shopping centre could remain operational during the day.

-The key to the success of this multi-faceted project was exceptional project management and regular liaison with all other contractors on-site.
-Progress meetings allowed all parties to discuss upcoming phases of works, share progress and complete the works safely, efficiently and to the project programme.
+Exceptional project management and regular liaison with all other contractors on-site were the keys to the success of this multi-faceted project.
+Progress meetings allowed all parties to discuss upcoming phases of works, share progress, and complete the works safely, efficiently, and within the project programme.